This web page is for those carrying the Shanahan/Shannahan/Shannon/O’Shanahan surnames, or those with ancestors bearing those names.

 Current Frequency United States of America: 8,616.

-Irish Language: Ó Seanacháin {pronounced O Shanakawn}.
+Irish Language: Ó Seanacháin {pronounced O Shanakawn}, meaning the Old Bard.

 The surname Shanahan is a very old one indeed.
 The Shanahan's were a Dalcassian sept, that is to say, part of the Dál gCais tribe who were based in Thomond.